-Kratom is not an opioid despite bearing a striking resemblance to common opioids like morphine and codeine.
-Opioids and kratom both treat chronic pain by suppressing central nervous system activity, and both also provide a mild to moderate euphoria in most users.
+Kratom is an atypical opioid and bears a striking resemblance to common opioids like morphine and codeine.
+Opioids and kratom both treat chronic pain by suppressing central nervous system activity, and both also provide mild to moderate euphoria in most users.

 One of the most common uses for kratom is treating opioid withdrawal.
 The intense withdrawal symptoms experienced by people when they stop taking opioids are nearly impossible to withstand without external intervention.
 Kratom offers opioid abusers an alternative to relapse by helping relieve the worst symptoms and has helped countless people beat their addiction.

 Despite the numerous success stories, kratom can also be abused since it is addicting in its own right.
 Managing weekly and monthly use and taking regular breaks is essential.

 Overall, kratom is safe and can help replace opioids when used responsibly.
 However, always talk to your doctor first, and never combine opioids and kratom.